“The Takeaway”

 Accounting of God’s Word

-Posted in Books of the Bible | Comments Off on “No Room”
+Posted in Books of the Bible | Comments Off on “Only A Few”

 Absorbing God’s Word